renaissance-benchmarks/renaissance/README.md

 #### finagle-chirper throws `ConnectionFailedException` on machines with many CPUs

 - **Issue:** On machines with many CPUs the finagle-chirper benchchmark can start throwing `ConnectionFailedException`s and becomes unstable (i.e. even after warmup, adjacent iterations can have a very high variance).
-The problem is caused by houndred thousends of connections lingering in `TIME_WAIT` status (use `netstat -n | grep TIME_WAIT | wc` to verify) before they finally get closed (see [#231](https://github.com/renaissance-benchmarks/renaissance/issues/231) for more details).
+The problem is caused by hundreds of thousands of connections lingering in `TIME_WAIT` status (use `netstat -n | grep TIME_WAIT | wc` to verify) before they finally get closed (see [#231](https://github.com/renaissance-benchmarks/renaissance/issues/231) for more details).
 - **Workaround:** Currently, the only known workaround is to decrease the numbers of CPUs for the benchmark with the JVM command line option `-XX:ActiveProcessorCount=`.
 E.g. on a machine with 96 cores, the benchmark reproducibly throws `ConnectionFailedException`s while running with `-XX:ActiveProcessorCount=48` works just fine.

 #### The harness may fail to remove its temporary directories